 Each new student will meet with an advisor soon after admission to register for courses, pay tuition or establish a payment plan, learn how to access and use the Edgewood computer systems, and find out how to get textbooks and the assignments that will be due at the first class meeting.
 A first discussion of the courses required to complete the program and how transfer courses apply to these requirements is also a part of this first advising meeting.
+At this time you may have your picture taken for your Edgewood photo ID.

 An official evaluation of all transcripts is made by the Registrar's Office after a student is admitted to the College.
 All transferable courses and credits will be indicated on this evaluation.
-While the Registrar's Office determines the Foundations of Communication and Foundations of Human Learning course equivalencies, the Academic Advisor works with departments/faculty to establish any Major transfer course equivalencies.
+While the Registrar's Office determines the General Education tag equivalencies, the Academic Advisor works with departments/faculty to establish any Major transfer course equivalencies.

-Once the transfer course evaluations have been completed the student then works with the Director of the Returning Adult Accelerated Degree Programs on a course completion plan.
-As your academic advisor, the program director will assist you in appropriate course sequencing and selection.
+Once the transfer course evaluations have been completed the student then works with his/her academic advisor on a course completion plan.
+Your academic advisor will assist you in appropriate course sequencing and selection.